snorre-k/idrive-docker/README.md

 ## Migration from IDrive version 2.x
 If you had the old version 2.x (latest was 2.38) running, you have to migrate the configuration to the new 3.x version.
 To do this, first you have to use the new image and then run `docker exec -it idrive ./idrive --account-setting`.

-Please take a note on your schedules, as they will be deleted in the next steps.
+__WARNING:__ Please take a note on your schedules, as they will be deleted in the next steps.
 - Login
 - `Linux user "root" is already having an active script setup with path "/IDriveForLinux/scripts/Idrivelib/lib/dashboard.pl".
 Configuring the same user profile with current path will terminate and delete all the existing scheduled jobs.
 Do you want to continue (y/n)?: y`